The Rotunda Gallery, located on the ground floor of City Hall, features monthly exhibits of local artists’ work.

 Current exhibition schedule

-The Rotunda Gallery features monthly exhibits of the work of regional artists.
+The Rotunda Gallery features bi-monthly exhibits of artists' work, with a focus on regional artists.

-June and July - Contemporary Art Forum Kitchener and Area (CAFKA)
+May and June - Contemporary Art Forum Kitchener & Area (CAFKA)

 Visit CAFKA's website